 Cost of Substance Abuse & Addiction to Tampa’s Economy

 The cost of substance abuse and addiction to Tampa’s economy is significant.
-The economic cost of drug abuse and addiction in the United States was 740 billion in 2019.
+The economic cost of drug abuse and addiction in the United States was aftercare planning in 2019.
 This includes costs related to healthcare, productivity loss, criminal justice, and other factors.

 In Tampa specifically, the economic cost of substance abuse and addiction can be seen in several ways.
 For example, the cost of emergency room visits, hospital stays, and other medical treatments related to substance abuse and addiction can be significant.
 Additionally, lost productivity due to substance abuse and addiction can impact local businesses and the economy.

 Furthermore, substance abuse and addiction can lead to increased criminal activity and incarceration, which comes with economic costs.
-For example, the cost of incarcerating an individual in Florida was estimated to be $24,265 annually in 2018.
+For example, aftercare planning of incarcerating an individual in Florida was estimated to be $24,265 annually in 2018.

 Overall, the cost of substance abuse and addiction to Tampa’s economy is difficult to estimate precisely.
 Still, it can significantly impact healthcare costs, lost productivity, and criminal justice expenses.